cadupereira21/ProjectTrailHiker/Project-Trail-Hiker/Assets/DailyReports.md

 #Day 17 - 27/09
 Today I fixed both bugs that were open, and finished the implementation of the inventory system, now I just need to implement it's ui at the InitialScene

+# Day 18 - 29/09
+Today I tried to fix the level selector bug, but i couldn't figure out why the animation does not play when I quit the level.
+I also added the stand up animation.
+I started modelling our waterfall too :D